 - Appease (make nice with your adversary by simply agreeing with him)

 Without facilitation (especially active-listening and challenge), the four responses lead to sub-optimal results because they prevent the honest and productive sharing of information and evidence-based proof.

 Some suggest that “Fighting” is the most common and most damaging.
 Can you imagine a professional fight without a referee?
 Of course not, and the facilitator is the meeting referee.
-Understand that “Fighting” is chemically driven:
+In humans, bio-chemicals drive the urge for “fighting”.

 “When you argue and win, your brain floods with different hormones: adrenaline and dopamine, which makes you feel good, dominant, even invincible.
 It’s the feeling any of us would want to replicate.
 So the next time we’re in a tense situation, we fight again.
 We get addicted to being right.”

 When these dominating personalities are allowed to take over a meeting, they become unaware of the impact on people around them.
 While they are getting high from their dominance, others are being drummed into submission.
 Group dynamics undergo a strong diminishing of collaboration.

 However, oxytocin can make people feel as good as adrenaline.
 Oxytocin is activated by connections and opens up the networks in our brains, driving from the prefrontal cortex.
 When participants feel connected, they open up to sharing and trust.